sne4ker/bashsomware/README.md

 ./bashsomware

 To decrypt the files:
-./bashsomware <key>
+./bashsomware dekey

-<key>: The key used to encrypt the files with aescrypt.
+dekey: The key used to encrypt the files with aescrypt.